dylanmikesell/seismic-software/index.md

 # Seismic Processing Tools

-Welcome to a comprehensive resource for **open-source seismic data analysis and modeling tools**.
-This site is designed to help researchers, geophysicists, and engineers discover, evaluate, and utilize high-quality software packages for seismic data processing.
+Welcome to a, hopefully, comprehensive resource for **open-source seismic data analysis and modeling tools**.
+This purpose of this site is to help researchers, geophysicists, and engineers discover, evaluate, and utilize high-quality software packages for seismic data processing.

 ## About This Resource

 The field of seismic data processing encompasses a wide range of techniques and methodologies.
 This site organizes tools by their primary application areas, making it easier to find the right software for your specific needs.
-Each tool listing includes:
+We try to ensure that each tool listing includes:

 - **Repository information** and GitHub links
 - **Maintenance status** and development activity
 - **Programming language** and dependencies
 - **Key features** and capabilities
 - **Installation guidance** and documentation quality

+## Submit Resource Suggestions

+> **📝 Have a tool to recommend?** Help expand this resource by [submitting a GitHub issue](https://github.com/dylanmikesell/seismic-software/issues/new) with details about open-source seismic processing tools you'd like to see featured.
+Include the tool name, repository link, and brief description to help the community discover valuable resources.

 ## Processing Methods